Matt Robinson (Neighbours): Storylines

 Matt's decision to drop out of school and become an apprentice mechanic for Hilary's cousin, Jim is met with initial reservation from Hilary but after realising it is what Matt wants to do, she gives him her blessing.
 Barry Dwyer (Chris Waters), Matt's biological father arrives in Erinsborough and Matt meets him at Lassiter's.
 Matt and Barry have a conversation and Matt decides he doesn't want to complicate things further as he's happy with Hilary and his adoptive parents.
 After Hilary moves back to Adelaide, Matt and Lee move into a flat but quickly leave when the landlord begins hassling Lee.
 They begin squatting at the emptied Number 30.
 After Jim finally catches the couple, he comes up with a solution; Matt stay at Number 26 and Lee at Number 28.
 On the day of Nick's departure for London, Lee disappears leaving Matt a letter.
 Matt's 18th birthday approaches and he is no mood to celebrate, but after Kerry and her husband, Joe Mangel (Mark Little) have a talk with him, he feels better and later he receives another letter from Lee, telling him about her new job up North.
 After an argument with Jim, who is having marital difficulties with his wife Beverly, Matt moves in with Des and Melanie Pearson (Lucinda Cowden) at Number 28.

-When Gemma arrives to stay with her aunt, Madge Bishop (Anne Charleston), Matt falls for her and they begin dating.
+When Gemma arrives to stay with her aunt, Madge, Matt falls for her and they begin dating.
 Madge is opposed as Gemma is in her final year of school, but the couple continue seeing each other.
 After Des sells Number 28 to the Willis family, Matt moves in with Joe and supports him when Kerry is shot dead during a protest.
 Shortly after Kerry's funeral, Matt shocks Gemma with his revelation that he was in love with Kerry but knew nothing could come of it as she was Joe's wife.
 Gemma is stunned but understanding, much to Matt's surprise.
 At the end of 1990, Matt and Gemma are involved in a serious motorcycle accident when Matt swerves to avoid a reversing lorry.
 Both are taken to hospital, Matt escapes with stitches in his leg, a bruised arm and mild concussion, while Gemma is told she may lose a leg.
 Tom, Gemma's father blames Matt for the accident and tells him to keep away from Gemma.
 Matt and Tom eventually build bridges before Tom leaves for Brisbane.
 Gemma's boyfriend, Aidan Devlin (Blake Collins) arrives back in Erinborough, with the intention to win her back.
 Matt is annoyed by this and punches Aidan.
 Matt and Gemma then break up and Matt leaves Erinsborough to take care of Hilary's house in Adelaide.
 Matt later sends Melanie a postcard to say he is enjoying himself in Adelaide.
 In 2015, Hilary tells Paul that Matt now lives in Perth with his wife and that they had become estranged again.